NiklasBorglund/niklasnotes-blog/posts/q2-2025-quarterly-breakdown.md

 ## The Simplified Chinese Audience

+This market is the one with the most games not found in other games.
+Would be interesting for other breakdowns to see if we can see a pattern here on why.
+Whether its genre related, cultural or something else.

 Products ONLY in the Simplified Chinese Top List:
 * [PUBG: BATTLEGROUNDS Publisher Sale - Summer Ready Pack](https://niklasnotes.com/dashboard/game/210397/pubg_battlegrounds_publisher_sale_summer_ready_pack)
 * [情感反诈模拟器](https://niklasnotes.com/dashboard/game/205774/%E6%83%85%E6%84%9F%E5%8F%8D%E8%AF%88%E6%A8%A1%E6%8B%9F%E5%99%A8)